Fiber bundle structure in Ashtekar-Barbero-Immirzi formulation of General Relativity: Brief review of the physical notation

-called Gauss, Diffeomorphism, and scalar constraint, respectively.
-Here, $F^a_{ij}=\partial_iA_j^a-\partial_jA_i^a+\epsilon^a_{\ bc}A^b_iA^c_j$ and $\beta$ is the Barbero-Immirzi parameter that appears as a free parameter in the Holst action \cite{Immirzi_1997}.\\ When the Gauss constraint is satisfied, the phase space is equivalent to the ADM formulation with the supermomentum and superHamiltonian constraints \cite{ashtekar87}.\\ Moreover, there exists a map between these two sets of variables
+called Gauss, Vector, and Scalar constraints, respectively.
+Here, $F^i_{ab}=\partial_aA_b^i-\partial_bA_a^i+\epsilon^i_{\ jk}A^j_aA^k_b$ is the curvature of the Ashtekar-Sen connection, while $\Gamma^i_a$ is a homogeneous rational function of degree zero of $E^a_i$ and its derivatives (cf. Eq.4.2.18 in \cite{thiemann_2007}), and $\beta$ is the Barbero-Immirzi parameter that appears as a free parameter in the Holst action \cite{Immirzi_1997}.
+It is worth noting that the Ashtekar formulation can be derived from the self-dual action without imposing the time gauge \cite{Barbero_2024}.\\ When the Gauss constraint is satisfied, the phase space is equivalent to the ADM formulation with the supermomentum and superHamiltonian constraints \cite{ashtekar87}.
+Moreover, there exists a map between these two sets of variables